-If it is inconvenient to test equipment at the most unfavourable supply voltage (see 1.4.5), it is permitted to test the equipment at any available voltage within the tolerance of RATED VOLTAGE or within the RATED VOLTAGE RANGE, and then calculate the results.
+If it is inconvenient to test equipment at the most unfavourable supply voltage (see 1.4.5), it is permitted to test the equipment at any available voltage within the tolerance of RATED VOLTAGE OF WITHIN THE RANGE, and then calculate the results.

-NOTE This figure is derived from IEC 60990, figure 6.
+NOTE - This figure is derived from IEC 60990, figure 6.